-CM 332E Personal & Social Ethics\
+CM 332 Personal & Social Ethics

-This course focuses on the foundation for a Christian response to ethical issues arising in contemporary Western culture.
+This course lays the foundation for a Christian response to ethical issues arising in 21st Century Western culture.
 Attention is given to the biblical foundation of Christian personal and social ethics, the history of ethics, ethical decision-making, and personal character development.
+Application of these topics will be made to a range of contemporary issues.

-CM 362E Marketplace Ministry\
+CM 362 Marketplace Ministry